eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/refactoring.md

 		vec3 color;
 		vec2 uv;
 	};

-	// (Just an alias to make notations lighter) using path = std::filesystem::path;

 	// Load a shader from a WGSL file into a new shader module static wgpu::ShaderModule loadShaderModule(const path& path, wgpu::Device device);